 Just like live plants, there are four components that you should consider when choosing artificial plants that don’t look tacky or fake.
 These include:

 Leaves and petals should feel “real” and have texture.
 Just like nature never creates a completely smooth flower petal, your artificial plants shouldn’t feel completely smooth either.
-It’s okay if your faux plants also have imperfections in their leaves or petals.
+It’s okay if your fake plants also have imperfections in their leaves or petals.

 Again, the company is doing their best to mimic nature so you never look at the plant and think “That looks fake.”